2012 Calder Cup playoffs: Broadcasting

 Leafs TV, as the main broadcaster of the Toronto Marlies, aired the first three games of the Calder Cup Final in Canada.
 While the channel is normally restricted to the home market of the Toronto Maple Leafs (which includes most of Ontario), Leafs TV allowed television providers outside of the Leafs' market to carry the channel during the Calder Cup on a "preview" basis to allow nationwide coverage of the games.
 Sportsnet One would replace Leafs TV to air Game 4.
 In the United States, CBS Sports Network picked up the broadcast rights in the United States beginning with game 3, while Norfolk-area CW affiliate WGNT aired the games in simulcast with their Canadian broadcaster.
-The series was also carried by ESPN America, and on the NHL Home Ice channel on Sirius XM.
+The series was also carried by ESPN America, and on the NHL Home Ice channel on SiriusXM.